 Why would you want to thicken heavy cream?
 Let's say you live in the UK and travel to the United States.

-When it comes time for cooking UK recipes, they may ask specifically for double cream with higher than average fat contents (around 48%).
+When it comes time to cook UK recipes, they may ask specifically for double cream with higher than average fat contents (around 48%).

 Then you will get a problem because the thickest cream in North America has around 35% fat content.